miusuncle/HiveSprite/README.md

 # Summary

-An antique CSS Sprite Generator for modern photoshop version.
+An antique CSS Sprite Generator for modern photoshop.

 ## Install

-Clone this repository into whatever directory, then copy the cloned repository into `<Photoshop Intallation Directory>/Preset/Scripts/`.
-Run photoshop(if phtoshop is running, close it and then rerun), you will see a menu item appears as `File | Automate | Hive Sprite...`, and that's it.
+Clone or download this repository into whatever directory, then copy the cloned(or unziped) repository into `<Photoshop Intallation Directory>/Preset/Scripts/`.
+Run photoshop(if phtoshop has been running, close and then rerun it), you will see one menu item appears as `File | Automate | Hive Sprite...`, and that's it.

 ## UI Preview